Ready for Repeal (#Ready4Repeal)

 Authors: Glen Goei and Johannes Hadi.

-Lead Signatories: Professor Kishore Mahbubani, Ho Kwon Ping, Claire Chiang, Hsieh Fu Hua, Theresa Foo & Harold Foo, Kay Kuok, Christina Ong, Professor Tan Tai Yong, Professor Tan Sook Yee, Professor Roy Chan, Professor Cherian George, Associate Professor Teo You Yenn, Dr Finian & Fiona Tan, Yeoh Lam Keong, Janice Koh & Lionel Yeo, Dr Kanwaljit Soin, Constance Singam, Corinna Lim, Tan Siok Sun, Chew Kheng Chuan, Dr Mary Ann Tsao, Deborah Barker, Harpreet Singh Nehal, Siew Kum Hong, Caesar Sengupta, Loh Lik Peng, Wee Teng Wen, Darius Cheung, Calvin Cheng, Kok Heng Leun, E-Len Fu and Veera Sekaran.
+Lead Signatories: His Excellency Professor Tommy Koh, Professor Kishore Mahbubani, Professor Walter Woon, Ho Kwon Ping, Claire Chiang, Hsieh Fu Hua, Theresa Foo & Harold Foo, Kay Kuok, Christina Ong, Professor Tan Tai Yong, Professor Tan Sook Yee, Professor Roy Chan, Professor Cherian George, Associate Professor Teo You Yenn, Dr Finian And Fiona Tan, Yeoh Lam Keong, Janice Koh & Lionel Yeo, Dr Kanwaljit Soin, Constance Singam, Corinna Lim, Braema Mathi, Tan Siok Sun, Chew Kheng Chuan, Dr Mary Ann Tsao, Deborah Barker, Sc, Harpreet Singh Nehal, Sc, Siew Kum Hong, Caesar Sengupta, Darius Cheung, Loh Lik Peng, Wee Teng Wen, Eleanor Wong, Calvin Cheng, Kok Heng Leun, E-len Fu, Veera Sekaran and Nicholas Chan.

 Note: Due to the overwhelming response to our petition, access to the list of Signatories has been temporarily deactivated in an effort to improve page loading speed and stability.
 The Signatures List will be reactivated and made public in the coming weeks.
 Thanks for your patience.